ash3327/ImageSegmentation-UNet/README.md

 ## Backup of Old Project (December 2023)

-This is a backup of an old project focused on training a U-Net model for semantic segmentation from scratch on the Cityscapes dataset and Carvana dataset.
+This is a backup of an old project focused on training a U-Net model from scratch for semantic segmentation from scratch on the Cityscapes dataset and Carvana dataset.
 The images are DOWNSCALED to speed up the training process for learning purposes.
 The model has been trained and tested with the following results:

 > [!WARNING]
 > If you are looking for a high-quality model, this is NOT the place.
 This is only a practice exercise when I was in year 2.